Pnav22/SIR-Disease-Spread-Model/README.md

 ---
 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License].